taikoxyz/taiko-mono/packages/protocol/docs/actors_privileges_deployments.md

 ## Introduction

 This document provides a comprehensive overview of the actors involved in the smart contract system and outlines their respective privileges and roles.
 Different `roles` (we call them `domain`) are granted via `AddressManager` contract's `setAddress()` function.
 Idea is very similar Optimism's `AddressManager` except that we use the `chainId + domainName` as the key for a given address.
-We need so, because for bridging purposes, the destination chain's bridge address needs to be included signaling the message hash is tamper-proof.
+We need to, because for bridging purposes, the destination chain's bridge address needs to be included signaling the message hash is tamper-proof.
 Every contract which needs some role-based authentication, needs to inherit from `AddressResolver` contract, which will serve as a 'middleman/lookup' by querying the `AddressManager` per given address is allowed to act on behalf of that domain or not.

 ## 1. Domains (≈role per chainId)